 Make lasting memories and grow in ways you never thought possible.

-Director, Equal Opportunity Programs; Director, Human Resources Services; Office of the Ombuds or Office of the Provost
+Refer Questions to: Director, Equal Opportunity Programs; Executive Director, Human Resources; Office of the Ombuds or Office of the Provost

-Gallaudet University is committed to promoting and maintaining a healthy working, learning, and social environment, in which the rights and dignity of all members of the University community are respected.
-The University prohibits behaviors that rise to the level of bullying, also known as workplace incivility, as described below.
-Workplace bullying or incivility is a form of psychological violence that disrupts the peaceable environment and can result in lower workplace morale, greater employee absenteeism and turnover, as well as higher stress and its related health issues.
+Gallaudet University is committed to promoting and maintaining a healthy working, learning, and social environment, in which the rights and dignity of all University community members are respected.
+The University prohibits behaviors related to the workplace that rise to the level of bullying, as described below.

-Bullying is a pattern of repeated behavior that a reasonable person would find hostile, offensive, and unrelated to the University’s legitimate business interests.
-Bullying behavior may take many forms including physical, verbal, or written acts or behaviors.
-Workplace bullying often involves an abuse or misuse of power and repeated, harmful mistreatment by words or actions that are intended to shame, embarrass, humiliate, degrade, demean, intimidate, and/or threaten an individual or group.
-A single physical, verbal, or written act or behavior generally will not constitute bullying unless especially severe and egregious.
+Workplace bullying is a pattern of repeated behavior that a reasonable person would find hostile, offensive, and unrelated to the University’s legitimate business interests, and involves words or actions that are intended to shame, embarrass, humiliate, degrade, demean, intimidate, and/or threaten the targeted individual or group.
+Bullying behavior often involves an abuse or misuse of power.

 It is important to distinguish between bullying behavior and appropriate workplace supervision.
 Reasonable supervisory actions, when carried out in an appropriate manner, include: